 Rajasthan: Assaulted by in-laws, woman walks naked to police station to file complaint

-Churu, May 14: In yet another shocking incident, a woman in Churu district of Rajasthan was allegedly thrashed by in-laws and her clothes were torn off on Sunday.
+Churu, May 14: In yet another shocking incident, a woman in Churu district of Rajasthan was allegedly thrashed by in-laws and her clothes were torned off on Sunday.
 She walked naked to the police station to report the matter.
 After seeing the despicable state of the woman, onlookers filmed her, rather than helping her.

 The incident was reported on Sunday in Bidasar area of Churu district.
 It is learnt that the woman got into a verbal spat with her mother-in-law and sister-in-law after which the duo allegedly thrashed the victim and stripped her.